 introduction | research | team | publications | software | lab news, etc. | contact

 The complexity in cellular populations that exist within a tumor specimen is routinely summarized by the single qualitative measure of tumor purity.
-All-FIT (Allele-Frequency-based Imputation of Tumor Purity) is a method to estimate specimen purity based on the allele frequencies of variants detected in high-depth, targeted, clinical sequencing data when matched-normal control data is not available.
+All-FIT (Allele-Frequency-based Imputation of Tumor Purity) is a method to estimate specimen purity based on the allele frequencies of variants detected in high-depth sequencing data when matched-normal control data is not available.

-Backtrack is a robust computational method to discern low-abundance mutations from background error in ultra-deep sequencing data.
-We have shown that a beta-binomial distribution or aggregate negative binomial (NB) distributions describe PCR amplification error depths.
+Backtrack is a statistical method to discern low-abundance mutations from background error in ultra-deep sequencing data.

 Genomics Oncology Platform